zainnadeem/swift-optionals-readme-ios-0616/README.md

 So that means `petName` is now a `String`.
 But wait...before, you learned that variables can't just change type.
 How did `petName` go from being a `String?` (an optional string) to a `String` when you changed the value?

-Try <kbd>Option</kbd>-clicking on the `petName` in the second line of code in your program.
+Try Option+ clicking on the `petName` in the second line of code in your program.
 What do you see?

 ![`petName` type](http://i.imgur.com/Zom71gF.png)